-Purim commemorates the narrow escape of the entire Jewish race from the threat of annihilation, and the courage of Queen Esther who bravely stood up for her people.
+Purim commemorates the narrow escape of the entire Jewish people from the threat of annihilation, and the courage of Queen Esther who bravely stood up for her people.
 The word “purim” means “lots”, due to the method that wicked Haman used to decide the date that they would wipe out the Jewish people in the provinces of Persia.
 Purim celebrates what looked like seriously bad luck turning right around under the sovereign rule of God.

-These are, “the days on which the Jews got relief from their enemies, and as the month that had been turned for them from sorrow into gladness and from mourning into a holiday; that they should make them days of feasting and gladness, days for sending gifts of food to one another and gifts to the poor.”
+These are,“the days on which the Jews got relief from their enemies, and as the month that had been turned for them from sorrow into gladness and from mourning into a holiday; that they should make them days of feasting and gladness, days for sending gifts of food to one another and gifts to the poor.”
 (Esther 9:22)

 It’s a time of joy and celebration across the Jewish world – a time to give gifts to those in need and have lots of fun!
 Traditionally, people wear fancy dress – or in Hebrew, lehitchapess (להתחפש).
 The Hebrew word is connected with the idea of seeking – to make yourself hidden, to mask yourself, so that others have to find you.
 And in fact, the whole story of Esther is a bit like a game of hide and seek…